Back to blog

 Example of a spreadsheet using Approach #1: Sum the principal over the upcoming 12 months

-For all future payments, use the lease liability’s effective interest rate to separately calculate the present value of the lease liability as the long-term portion, and for the short-term portion calculate the present value of the upcoming 12-month payments.
+For all future payments, use the lease liability’s effective interest rate to separately calculate the present value of the lease liability as the long-term portion.
+For the short-term portion, calculate the present value of the upcoming 12-month payments.

 Example of a spreadsheet using Approach #2: Use the effective interest rate to separately calculate the present value of the lease liability